The Best Electric Dirt Bikes of 2023

 - Price: $11,299

 KTM is an Austrian motorcycle manufacturer.
 The EX-C is their electric dirtbike.
 It offers high-end componentry and three different drive modes including an Economy mode with regenerative braking.
 The battery can charge to 100 percent in less than two hours.
 It's also quickly removable so you can swap in a new one.

 - Range: 60 miles

 - Price: $4,400

 The Electric Light Bee Sur-Ron X is designed to offer motorcycle power and bicycle-like handling.
 It has Eco and Sport modes.
 It can climb more than a 45-degree grade.
 It can charge in as little as three hours and has swappable batteries.

 The DTRE Stella is a new offering from Belgian company Trevor Motorcycles.
-It comes in street-legal and non-street-legal versions and begins shipping in September.
+It comes in street-legal and non-street-legal versions.
 It only comes in white, but you can buy additional body colors to swap in.

 The Kuberg Trial Hero is a great option for kids (age 5-12) that Kuberg says will "glide over anything you can throw at it."
 Speed is limited compared to a full-size electric dirtbike.
 And it's lighter.
 The battery offers up to two hours of riding and can recharge in six hours.